Last updated on May 8th, 2023

 Finasteride

 The second medicine available is Finasteride.
 Finasteride diabetes drug is available only on the recommendation of your doctor in a written prescription.
-This finasteride diabetes medication works by hampering the production of DHT, a hormone that causes hair follicles to recede and finally halt hair production.
+This finasteride diabetes medication works by hampering the production of DHT, a hormone that causes hair follicles to recede and finally halts hair production.
 It’s typically consumed orally in the form of pills and can be effective in preventing further hair loss, and you will also witness signs of hair regrowth.

 Also Read: Can Diabetic Eat Mangoes?